CamBuscher/100Days/README.md

 We set up the HTML & CSS of our project.
 It's a website that will take an input of a website name and website URL and on a submit and then create a bookmark for it on the side of the page.
 An editable list and the items on it can be marked as 'read' or deleted.
 It's pretty exciting, but a new javascript challenge.

 It also needs to be a responsive webpage which I haven't yet done.
 I'll have to do some reading up on that to get a good crack at that.
 But so far so good, we accomplished our weekend goal today, with lots of worktime to go the rest of the week.

+## Day 15

+I had a great time talking to my fellow 100 day-ers today about their first two weeks!
+It's really exciting to be in a group of people of various levels.
+Me and some others with little experience and others with vastly more, it's pretty fun.

+Other than that hour I also did a bit of reading about modifying the DOM using jquery, and I'm pretty excited to implement the things I learned in my project.
+I think using "apend" will be really beneficial to adding bookmark items!
+It's going to be amazing.
+Excited to start week three of school tomorrow!